 Read time 6 minutes

-There are three ways with which you can convert data values of the Text data type to proper case format.
+There are two ways with which you can convert data values of the Text data type to proper case format.

 1. Use the Built-In String Conversion Function